FuxiaoLiu/MMC/README.md

   journal={arXiv preprint arXiv:2311.10774},
   year={2023}
 }
+@article{liu2023aligning,
+  title={Aligning Large Multi-Modal Model with Robust Instruction Tuning}, author={Liu, Fuxiao and Lin, Kevin and Li, Linjie and Wang, Jianfeng and Yacoob, Yaser and Wang, Lijuan}, journal={arXiv preprint arXiv:2306.14565}, year={2023}
+}
+@article{liu2023hallusionbench,
+  title={HallusionBench: You See What You Think?
+Or You Think What You See?
+An Image-Context Reasoning Benchmark Challenging for GPT-4V (ision), LLaVA-1.5, and Other Multi-modality Models}, author={Liu, Fuxiao and Guan, Tianrui and Li, Zongxia and Chen, Lichang and Yacoob, Yaser and Manocha, Dinesh and Zhou, Tianyi}, journal={arXiv preprint arXiv:2310.14566}, year={2023}
+}
 ```

+# Note

 - We introduce a large-scale MultiModal Chart Instruction (**MMC-Instruction**) dataset supporting diverse tasks and chart types.
 Leveraging this data.
 - We develop Multi-Modal Chart Assistant (MMCA), an LMM that achieves state-of-the-art performance on existing chart QA benchmarks.